Runners are Prone to Plantar Fasciitis

-Athletes and runners are particularly prone to developing plantar fasciitis.
+Runners are particularly prone to developing plantar fasciitis

 If stress and tension on the plantar fascia ligament causes this condition to develop, then running long distances or putting repetitive pounding on the heel of the foot during exercise can obviously lead to the development of plantar fasciitis.